 How many stocks to own

 Another principle followed by many growth investors following these kinds of precise and careful systems is to limit their portfolios to a few stocks.
 The rationale is that you can’t give the attention needed to more than about 10 stocks maximum.

 So what to do if you already have 10 stocks and find another that has all the strong signs? – then sell one that you already own that is giving you the worst or the least good signs.

 In a nutshell – that’s it.
 By “that” I mean all that you’ve read so far.
 Assuming that you have managed to read this far.

 One criticism you will see frequently about this book is that a lot of pages are taken up with promotions for the Investor’s Business Daily which is O’Neil’s subscription service.
 That is certainly true and hard to escape especially at the end of the book.
 On the other hand, if you really do want to follow his system you probably need to take the service to access all the research you need to find stock opportunities and make good buy and sell decisions.

 Another impression that is hard to escape is that it often feels he is trying to sell the American way of life in contrast to communist or socialist variants.
 This is strange as the Berlin Wall came down 20 years before the publication date.
 But that may just be a personal quirk.

 Another little beef is that the astronomical gains mentioned on the huge run-ups particular stocks have experienced are always shown from the breakout from a base to the top of a price climax.
 You have to read much further in the book for the admission that few investors or traders will, for example, buy and hold Microsoft from its breakout until its peak, unless you happen to be Bill Gates.

 Another point I should clarify is that O’Neil’s method is an approach to growth investing.
 There are other approaches to growth investing, including just to pick a few growth funds and make regular monthly contributions.
-If you want to find out more about growth investing including other approaches, check here.
+Here is an article that explains different approaches to growth investing.

 Answers to questions